sky-uk/ruby-bootcamp/exercise-12/readme.md

 ## Required features
 ### Dynamic page translation.
-Implement a feature in to Linguine that will allow a user to append a locale to the URL to receive the translated version of a page.
+Implement a feature in to Linguine that will allow a user to append a locale extension to the URL to receive the translated version of a page.

 E.g.
 `http://yoursite.com/home.de` to get the german translation of the page.